magento/devdocs/src/cloud/release-notes/cloud-release-archive.md

    -  <!-- MAGECLOUD-2888 -->Now the Docker generator uses the services specified in the `.magento.app.yaml` and `.magento/services.yaml` configuration files when [building your Docker environment]({{ site.baseurl }}/cloud/docker/docker-config.html).
 You can choose a different service version using build parameters.

-   -  <!-- MAGECLOUD-2799 -->Added PHP 7.2 image—Added support for PHP 7.2 in Cloud Docker; updated the [Launch Docker configuration]({{ site.baseurl }}/cloud/docker/docker-config.html) to include the `docker:build --php` option to specify the version of PHP compatible with your version of Adobe Commerce.
+   -  <!-- MAGECLOUD-2799 -->Added PHP 7.2 image—Added support for PHP 7.2 in Cloud Docker; updated the [Launch Docker configuration]({{ site.baseurl }}/cloud/docker/docker-config.html) to include the `docker:build --php` option to specify the version of PHP compatible with your version of {{site.data.var.ee}}.

    -  <!-- MAGECLOUD-2565 -->Added a [Cron container]({{ site.baseurl }}/cloud/docker/docker-containers-cli.html#cron-container) based on the PHP-CLI image.